 The Art of the Con

 This presentation is built around my book, The Big Con (published 2016 by ABC-CLIO).

-The presentation looks at con artists such as Charles Ponzi (from whom we get the term “Ponzi scheme”) and Bernie Madoff and scams such as online romance fraud, the Nigerian Prince email (in which a supposed member of the Nigerian royal family offers a great business opportunity), disaster fraud, pyramid schemes, medical fakery and other forms of deceit.
+The presentation looks at con artists such as Charles Ponzi (from whom we get the term “Ponzi scheme”) and Bernie Madoff and scams such as online romance fraud, the Nigerian Prince email, disaster fraud, pyramid schemes, medical fakery and other forms of deceit.

 The following interview, recorded September 2016 with Talk Radio Europe will give you a sense of what this presentation is like:

 This presentation is built around my book of the same title, which looked at the tragic case of a small-town Ontario teenager wrongfully convicted of murder in 1959.